-Land Uses and Flooding
+Land Uses and Flooding Development Objective

-Development Objective

-It is a development objective of

-Cavan County Council to:

-Facilitate the appropriate management and sustainable use of Flood Zones A and B identified by the Strategic Flood Risk Assessment.
+CLU 01 Facilitate the appropriate management and sustainable use of Flood Zones A and B identified by the Strategic Flood Risk Assessment.

 14.3 Town/Village Core:

 Protect and enhance the special physical and social character of the town and village core while providing and/or improving town/village centre facilities.